 Christopher N. Passmore

-Mr. Passmore serves as a U.S. delegate and technical expert to the International Electrotechnical Commission (IEC) TC45 and International Organization for Standardization (ISO) TC85, where he has been involved in influencing and developing several critical dosimetry standards (IEC 62387, ISO 21099, ISO 15690, ISO 15382, and ISO 14146) and was recently appointed to an ISO Ad Hoc Committee to develop standards on Population Monitoring Following Radiological Accidents.
-In addition to international standard committees he also serves as a member of the Health Physics Society Standard Committee.
+Mr. Passmore serves as a U.S. delegate and technical expert to the International Electrotechnical Commission (IEC) TC45 and International Organization for Standardization (ISO) TC85, where he has been involved in influencing and developing several critical dosimetry standards (IEC 62387, ISO 21099, ISO 15690, ISO 15382, and ISO 14146).
+In addition to international standard committees, he also serves as a member of the Health Physics Society Standard Committee and is a member of NCRP.

 Mr. Passmore holds an MS degree in Health Physics from National Technological University, a BS in Nuclear Engineering from Arizona State University, and a BS degree in both Physics and Engineering from Illinois College.
 He is also certified in Comprehensive Health Physics by the American Board of Health Physics.